Strong Missions Empowered Communities

 Extra Curricular Activities

 Most public school schedules are short in Costa Rica, leaving a significant part of the day free for primary and secondary students to roam the streets.
 Too much extra time in at-risk areas can lead to delinquent behavior, as there is a tremendous amount of peer pressure from negative influences.
 Extracurricular activities such as fine arts, sports, and martial arts give these children a positive alternative to hanging out in the streets, where they are exposed to gangs, drugs, sex (underage and unwed pregnancy is widespread), and violence.
-Getting kids involved in such activities is key to defending both the future of these kids as well as the general security of Costa Rica and Nicaragua.
+Getting kids involved in such activities is key to defending both the future of these kids as well as the general security of Costa Rica.

 We are excited about the differences we are seeing (increased self-confidence and fitness, better grades and behavior, etc.) and so we continue to organize additional sports, martial arts and fine and performance arts programs in all areas of the country so that young people have a strong foundation for future success.
 Tournaments and camps are included in such programming, and give students the chance to visit unknown areas, challenge their comfort levels, and make new friends from other parts of the country; an opportunity not otherwise afforded them.
 Plans are also being made to open a permanent Christian after-school program so that children have a safe and spiritual place to learn and play until their parents return from work each day.